 For the majority of sessions, children will study the Christianity religion.
-As well as this, children will explore the Hinduism religion in some units and compare this to Christianity.
-They will learn about daily life in these religions such as special food and clothing as well as how and why events are celebrated.
+As well as this, children will explore the Judaism religion in some units and compare this to Christianity.
+They will also touch upon other Abrahamic and Dharmic religions through taught RE and story time.
+Teachers will use a range of resources such as stories from sacred texts, artefacts, visitors, ICT, art and sacred music to ensure the learning is accessible for all students.

 All children at New Milton Infant School will learn through an enquiry based process which is driven by concepts.
 The children will refer to these as ‘big ideas’.
-These concepts are common to all people, for example celebration, specialness and remembering.
-Concepts will progress throughout the school, with Year 2 studying the concepts of ‘God’ and ‘angels’.
+Group A concepts are common to all people, for example celebration, thankfulness and remembering, which Year R and Year One will focus on.
+Concepts will progress throughout the school, with Year 2 studying some group B concepts, such as ‘Angels’ and ‘Commands’.
+These concepts are common to most religions.
+Children will also experience ‘Golden Thread’ concepts (love, belonging, community and special) throughout all year groups.

 Children will explore the concepts through a cycle of five skills: communicate, apply, enquire, contextualise and evaluate.
 This cycle allows children to think about their own experience of a particular concept before thinking about a religious way of living.